paychex/bloodhound-promises/README.md

     If you don't return the promise, you must call done.

-Calling `done` is what tells Bloodhound that it should attempt to gather up any timing data in the tree and persist it to any registered collectors.
-It also throws any unhandled rejections / exceptions so you know if there is an error in your application.
+Calling `done` is what tells Bloodhound to throw any unhandled rejections / exceptions so you know if there is an error in your application.
 (Otherwise, your app could end up in an inconsistent state.)

-Let's look at an example that combines the two new methods:
+Let's look at an example:

     function loadMessages() {
         return new Promise(function(resolve, reject) {
             // do real stuff here and
             // call resolve(...) when done
-        }).trackAs('load messages', true);
+        });
     }

     function loadAppData() {
         return new Promise(function(resolve, reject) {
             // do real stuff here and
             // call resolve(...) when done
-        }).trackAs('load app data', true);
+        });
     }

     Promise.all([
         loadMessages(),
         loadAppData()
-    ]).trackAs('loading').done();
+    ]).done();

 What does the code do?
 Both `loadMessages` and `loadAppData` return a promise that would be resolved once their data calls completed.
-But before the promises are returned, they are passively tracked with an appropriate name.
-Because the promise is being returned, we do not call `done()` -- after all, someone else will be consuming our promise, so we can't throw any unhandled errors just yet.
+Because the promises are being returned, we do not call `done()` here -- after all, someone else will be consuming our promise, so we can't throw any unhandled errors just yet.

-    WHAT DOES IT MEAN TO BE PASSIVELY TRACKED?

-    Basically, a passively tracked promise is just a promise that has been given the specified name but will not be persisted to any registered collectors when `done` is called...UNLESS it is part of a larger tree of promises that contains at least one actively tracked promise and that tree has completely settled.

-    WHY USE PASSIVE TRACKING AT ALL?

-    Sometimes you want to control how your promise will appear in timing data but don't actually want it persisted.
-For example, let's say you're routing all remote HTTP calls through a custom data layer.
-Your data layer could return a promise that is passively tracked using the remote URL as the name.
-That way, any reports you run on the generated timing data show clearly what endpoint was taking the longest time to run.
-But that timing data would not be logged EVERY time a remote call was made, only when a call was made as part of a larger, actively tracked promise tree.

 Finally, we wrap our example promises in a call to `Promise.all`, a static method that returns a promise which is only resolved if all child promises resolve.
-But whether that promise resolves or reject, we actively track it as 'loading'.
-You can tell it's actively tracked because we didn't specify `true` for the optional `passive` parameter of `trackAs`.

 Then we call `done()`, which waits until the promise is either resolved or rejected to check for unhandled exceptions and also persist the timing data to any registered collectors.

-In this case, the timing data might look like the following:

-    {
-      "name": "loading",
-      "data": [
-        [
-          "sample",
-          "messages"
-        ],
-        [
-          "sample",
-          "app",
-          "data"
-        ]
-      ],
-      "start": 1425943275662,
-      "stop": 1425943275786,
-      "duration": 124,
-      "children": [
-        {
-          "name": "load messages",
-          "data": [
-            "sample",
-            "messages"
-          ],
-          "start": 1425943275661,
-          "stop": 1425943275716,
-          "duration": 55,
-          "children": []
-        },
-        {
-          "name": "load app data",
-          "data": [
-            "sample",
-            "app",
-            "data"
-          ],
-          "start": 1425943275662,
-          "stop": 1425943275776,
-          "duration": 114,
-          "children": []
-        }
-      ]
-    }

-This is already excellent data -- we can quickly see that our application is taking a long time loading application data.
-Before, we would simply see that the initial load took 124 milliseconds; but figuring out why would be a lot more difficult.

-If you look closely, you'll notice that the timing data for 'load messages' and 'load app data' both start *before* the parent and end *after*.
-Why?
-Because that's when they actually occurred.
-We kicked off those calls *and then* passed those promises to `Promise.all`.

-Some people don't like seeing data like this; they prefer more consistent timing data, where parent promises always start on or before their children and always end on or after the last child settles.
-If this is needed for your particular situation, simply configure Bloodhound using the following
-command:

-`Promise.config.timing.useSaneTimings();`

-This adjusts timing data so parents start on or before their children and end on or after their last child settles.
-With sane timings enabled, the above timing data might look like the following:

-    {
-      "name": "loading",
-      "data": [
-        [
-          "sample",
-          "messages"
-        ],
-        [
-          "sample",
-          "app",
-          "data"
-        ]
-      ],
-      "start": 1425943993069,
-      "stop": 1425943993193,
-      "duration": 124,
-      "children": [
-        {
-          "name": "load messages",
-          "data": [
-            "sample",
-            "messages"
-          ],
-          "start": 1425943993069,
-          "stop": 1425943993129,
-          "duration": 60,
-          "children": []
-        },
-        {
-          "name": "load app data",
-          "data": [
-            "sample",
-            "app",
-            "data"
-          ],
-          "start": 1425943993069,
-          "stop": 1425943993183,
-          "duration": 114,
-          "children": []
-        }
-      ]
-    }

 ## Configuration